 Here are some of the best nature places for kids in Chicago and nearby.
-Plan an outing and explore the Chicago area's natural outdoor beauty with these nature centers, hiking trails, forest preserves, biking trails, forest preserves and other nature locations.
+Plan an outing and explore the Chicago area's natural outdoor beauty with these nature centers, hiking trails, forest preserves, biking trails and other nature locations.

 Notebaert Nature Museum